 A former labor and employment lawyer, Jill Hai is a full-time philanthropic and civic volunteer.
 She has extensive knowledge of Lexington town government, with long experience serving the community.

-Jill loves to cook, is an avid skier, a self-described “really bad” golfer and a bookworm, and is always happiest in or on the water.
-She and her husband Marc Rubenstein have two college-aged children and are members of Temple Isaiah, where she has served on the Board of Directors, and of Temple Emunah.
+Jill was born at Fort Benning, Georgia, while her father was stationed there.
+A graduate of Cornell University and Vanderbilt Law School, Jill loves to cook, is an avid skier, a self-described “really bad” golfer and a bookworm, and is always happiest in or on the water.
+She and her husband Marc Rubenstein have two adult children and are members of Temple Isaiah and Temple Emunah.